cemreefe/MarkdownBlogger-Test/source/index.md

 ---
-title: Posts
+title: Home
 ---

-# Recent posts
+# Welcome to my blog, these are my posts

 % blog:detailed